 - Computer software and manuals sold to state agencies or counties;

-- Credit card numbers and related identification numbers or authorization codes (see more on this topic at the end of this chapter);
+- Credit card numbers and related identification numbers or authorization codes;

 - Credit card numbers, social security numbers, tax ID numbers, financial institution account numbers, burglar alarm codes, security codes, and access codes of any utility;